ha5dzs/philips-hue-v2-lab-lights/README.md

 | Green | `0.17; 0.7` |
 | Blue | `0.1532; 0.0475` |

-The following was measured with a Sekonic C800 chomameter.
+The following was measured with a Sekonic C800 chromameter.
 The lights were driven at 100% intensity, the instrument's rotatable diffuser was set to 'High', and it was directly in very close proximity of the body of the light.
 Several (4-5) measurements were taken for the same condition, there was no significant measurement between the measured values, so I did not include the raw data.
 As this instrument measures illumination and not light output, the intensity values are omitted.

 | Easy-to-remember name | Colour temperature | Chromaticity (x; y) as set | Chromaticity (x; y) as measured | Calculated colour temperature |
 |-----------------------|--------------------|------------------------|-----------------------------|-------------------------------|